Do you need to protect yourself from WiFi radiation?

-1. Buy The Right Modem Router
+1. Buy A JRS Eco-WiFi Router

 2. Use The Right Ethernet Cable

 This Ethernet cable can be a source of RF radiation and so needs to be shielded.
 There are lots of different qualities of cable category 5, 6, 7 etc. I recommend buying at least Cat 6a SSTP (screened shielded twisted pair) Ethernet cable.
 Maybe the cable that came with your modem/router is Cat 6a SSTP.
 In that case you’re OK.
 If in doubt change it.

-Lower Wi-Fi power intensity is now an option on certain wireless set-ups, look carefully what the software allows you to do.
+Lower Wi-Fi power intensity is now an option on certain wireless set-ups.
+Look carefully what the software allows you to do.
 And keep your eye on it once you’ve changed the settings to make sure the default settings don’t come back on again.